Projector screen buying guide

-Screen Innovations' Micro Texture surface, left, is 9X finer than typical screens and makes an excellent choice for 4K video.
+Screen Innovations' Micro Texture surface (left) is 9X finer than typical screens — making it an excellent choice for 4K video.

 Screen texture: Important if you're considering 4K

-Even the cheapest manual pull-down screen we sell has a screen texture that's smooth enough to provide excellent picture quality with high-definition video up to 1080p.
-But the smaller pixels of true 4K projectors and "enhanced for 4K" models require a screen material with a finer "grit" to show all the detail and depth.
-Screen Innovations' Micro Texture surface is 9X finer than typical materials and is an excellent choice for 4K video.
+Even the most basic manual pull-down screens have a smooth enough texture to provide great picture quality with high-definition video up to 1080p.
+But the smaller pixels of true 4K projectors and "enhanced for 4K" models require a 4K-rated screen material with a finer "grit" to show all the detail and depth.

 Screens for special applications